-But how far were these witches associated with what we know of as the ‘traditional Witch?’
-For a start most of the accused witches were associated with an animal or a ‘familiar,’ a demon spirit disguised as a shapeshifting animal.
-Usually it was a dog or a cat… And the cat was sometimes black which is where the whole idea that witches have Black cats come from.
+But how far were these witches associated with what we know of as the ‘traditional witch?’
+For a start most of the accused witches were associated with an animal or a ‘familiar,’ a demon spirit disguised as a shape shifting animal.
+Usually it was a dog or a cat, and the cat was sometimes black which is where the whole idea that witches have Black cats come from.

-Some reckon this idea of witches riding around on brooms comes from people ingesting hallucinogenic plants and this is likely.
-Farming practices weren’t as efficient then and so all manner of stuff was collected with the harvest and made its way into daily foods such as bread and beer… Things like stones, weeds, rat droppings, magic mushrooms, hashish….
-You know the sort of stuff.
-Basically your average peasant was off their head most of the time so it’s no surprise when they claim things like they’ve seen women flying around the skies on broomsticks…
+Some reckon this idea of witches riding around on brooms comes from people ingesting hallucinogenic plants and I think this is likely.
+Farming practices weren’t as efficient then and so all manner of stuff was collected with the harvest and made its way into daily foods such as bread and beer, things like stones, weeds, rat droppings, magic mushrooms… You know the sort of stuff.
+Your average peasant was half way off his head most of the time so it’s no surprise when they claim things like they’ve seen women flying around the skies on broomsticks.

-That is the opening scene of Macbeth and what do we see?
+And there’s one more thing we can pluck from this age of the great witch hunts… The opening scene from Macbeth.
+What do we see?
 Three old women around a cauldron, casting spells… WITCHES!
-Shakespeare’s Witches are fundamentally the traditional image of the Witch… It doesn’t take a leap of the imagination to throw a black cat and a pointy hat in there… And that was first performed in 1606… less than a decade before Pendle and Samlesbury in 1612.
+Shakespeare’s witches are, fundamentally, the traditional image of the witch.
+It doesn’t take a leap of the imagination to throw a black cat and a pointy hat in there, and that was first performed in 1606, just over half a decade before Pendle and Samlesbury in 1612.
 It was an image with which Shakespeare’s audience would have no doubt been familiar.